pmean/build-website/text/06/StoppingRules.md

 > *A statistician will review the unblinded efficacy data after roughly
 > 1/3 of the target sample size has accumulated and after roughly 2/3 of
 > the target sample size has accumulated.
 If the primary endpoint is
-> statistically significant after using the O\'Brien-Fleming p-value
+> statistically significant after using the O'Brien-Fleming p-value
 > adjustment, then the study will end early.*

-A good reference for O\'Brien-Fleming and related methods is
+A good reference for O'Brien-Fleming and related methods is

 -   **Group Sequential Methods with Applications to Clinical Trails.**
     Christopher Jennison, Bruce W. Turnbull (2000) Boca Raton, Florida: